Measuring Power Generation of Solar Panels on a Satellite

 • Effective area is the cross-sectional area defined above.

-The result of the analysis can be used to determine varying availability of electrical power for operations to be performed by the vehicle and on-board equipment.
+You can use the results of the analysis to determine varying availability of electrical power for operations to be performed by the vehicle and on-board equipment.

 1. Right-click Aqua_27424 () in the Object Browser.